sarah11918/starlight-blog/src/content/docs/blog/dynamic-routing-tag-pages-in-astro.md

 authors:
   - sarah
 date: 2022-01-12
-excerpt: "Now that I'm on a roll with dynamic routing via getStaticPaths() in Astro, I'm checking the next item off my Astro blog wish list: pages to display blog posts by tag."
+excerpt: "Now that I'm on a roll with dynamic routing via `getStaticPaths()` in Astro, I'm checking the next item off my Astro blog wish list: pages to display blog posts by tag."
 tags: ["blogging", "astro"]
 ---
 One issue I was struggling to fully understand regarding `getStaticPaths()` in Astro was... why?

-As I "sneak-previewed" when I described [adding an RSS feed to this Astro blog](https://www.rainsberger.ca/posts/rss-in-astro/), generating a page for each `tag` from all my blog posts can be done with **dynamic routing**.
+As I "sneak-previewed" when I described [adding an RSS feed to this Astro blog](/blog/rss-in-astro/), generating a page for each `tag` from all my blog posts can be done with **dynamic routing**.
 This is the concept I set out to learn to start the new year, since thus far, all my pages have been created via Astro's automatic **static routing** which only requires placing `.md` and/or `.astro` files somewhere under the `src/pages/` path.

 ## Dynaming Routing to create pages that... "aren't there"

 The way dynamic routing first made sense to me was to think of using it for "creating pages that aren't there."
 (This initial way of thinking of it has helped me understand it more fully.
 But, this was how it started.)

 It seemed weird to me to (need to?) use dynamic routing to eventually end up at `rainsberger.ca/posts/my-first-post` because... it already existed via static routing!
-If `src/pages/posts/my-first-post.md` (or `src/pages/posts/my-first-post.astro`) exists, then Astro creates that url automatically and I can totally "get to" a page for that blog post.
-I didn't understand examples I found about creating post pages/urls dynamically because I didn't understand *why* I'd need to do that.
+If `src/pages/posts/my-first-post.md` (or `src/pages/posts/my-first-post.astro`) exists, then Astro creates that URL automatically and I can totally "get to" a page for that blog post.
+I didn't understand examples I found about creating post pages/URLs dynamically because I didn't understand *why* I'd need to do that.
 (So, I think my brain kind of turned off in protest.)

-(It also probably didn't help (me) that `getStaticPaths()` is also used elsewhere, and isn't just an Astro thing.
-So, I never thought to look outside of Astro to figure out what this was, nor did I have prior experience with it to bring to Astro and be like, "Oh, cool.
-So just like how I do this thing in NextJs...")

 So, the first thing that helped me get started with Astro's dynamic routing was to envision the specific use case of **making a page that wasn't automatically created statically because I hadn't put a file somewhere**.